GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (180) .md

 * Choose the direction the water flows.
 * Move it up to a number of feet equal to the points of success.
 * Direct the water to inflict a force attack against a foe.
 Instead of inflicting a wound, the foe is knocked back a number of feet equal to the spell's tier.
 * Direct the water to inflict a crushing attack against a foe.
-Instead of inflicting a wonund, the foe is knocked prone.
+Instead of inflicting a wound, the foe is knocked prone.

 This spell is active as long as you concentrate on it.
 When casting or concentrating on this spell, you may spend any additional number of additional actions to increase the volume you can affect by a number of cubic feet equal to the spell's tier.